 Remember when you banged your shin on the coffee table, and had a bit of a goose egg?
-Of course you do, everyone in your apartment building can remember the swearing.
-Swelling is a blanket term that could mean the enlargement of just about any area of the body.
-It could be caused by bumping into objects (like coffee tables) being hit with an object (hopefully not a coffee table).
-Swelling could be the result of a sprain or strain on your joints.
-It could also be environmental, hormonal, or the result of an allergic reaction.
+Swelling is a blanket term that could mean the enlargement of just about any area of the body, even those slammed against a table.
+It can be caused by bumping into objects, being hit with an object, a sprain or strain on your joints, environmental, hormonal, or the result of an allergic reaction.
 Swelling can be a part of inflammation, though it isn’t always the same thing.
 Inflammation is the body’s response to a problem, such as a foreign substance or an open wound; it is part of the healing process.
 Swelling can sometimes just be a collection of fluid around a site in the body, in which case it is called edema.
 If the swelling is around the abdomen, it can be the result of something as benign as intestinal bloat or premenstrual water retention, or the product of a more serious condition.

 As you can see, swelling covers a wide range of possibilities, and the idea of being able to get rid of swelling with one methodology is ridiculous.
 This article will be divided into the most common types of swelling, their probable causes, and the best available information on getting rid of them.